Forestbrook/Forestbrook.github.io/docs/azure/functionwithkeyvaultanddi.md

 _Last update: October 20, 2020_<br/>
 Source code in Git: [Azure Function App Example](https://github.com/Forestbrook/FunctionWithKeyVaultAndDI){:target="_blank"}

-The Visual Studio project template for an Azure Function App is very basic and the Microsoft documentation is not always clear and up-to-date.
+Creating a basic Azure Function App is simple, but when you have to build a professional Function App it is not always easy to find the right instructions and documentation.

-This article shows step-by-step how to create a professional .NET Core Azure Function App.
+In this article I will show all tasks involved to create a professional .NET Core Azure Function App, compact and step-by-step.

+This article is also intended as a reference source.

-I will use the new Azure.Identity library, which makes is very easy to use the Azure KeyVault as a Configuration Provider.
+I will use the new Azure.Identity library, which makes it very easy to use the Azure KeyVault as a Configuration Provider.

 REMARKS: